-Due to the limited storage capacity of the Rapid Pack and the well-articulated waist band, it tends to stay in place very well.
+Due to the limited storage capacity and the well-articulated waist band on the Rapid Pack, it tends to stay in place very well.
 Unlike some other packs, it doesn't want to bounce around or shift, even on the roughest of trails.
-The backing, or the part of the pack that sits against your back isn't well-ventilated.
+The backing, however, isn't well-ventilated.
 Other packs in our test have more sophisticated ways of promoting airflow and allowing heat and moisture to escape.
-That said, the low weight and relatively smaller size of the Rapid Pack help keep you cool on the trails.
-The bag will be a little sweaty when you wear it on a hot day, but it's far from a deal-breaker for the minimalist rider.
+That said, the low weight and relatively smaller size of the Rapid help keep you cool on the trails.
+This bag is a little sweaty when you wear it on a hot day, but it's far from a deal-breaker for the minimalist rider.

 Ease of Cleaning

 The Rapid Pack is exceptionally easy to keep clean.
 In fact, it shares the top of the charts in this metric.

 Once again, the lack of a hydration bladder and hose is critical here.
 When you have a bladder system, there are very obvious and very real considerations regarding cleanliness.
 It can be difficult to keep the bladder clean between rides, especially if you aren't constantly riding.
 In addition, cleaning any potential funk or mold out of a hose is a pain in the butt.
 They do sell cleaning kits that include a pipe cleaner and cleaning tablet, but the Rapid Pack requires none of this.
 Simply wash whatever bottle you have been using and boom you are done.
 The simplicity really helps here.

 This pack is constructed of a blend of nylon and spandex.
 This should play well in a washing machine over the long haul.

 The Rapid Pack represents a great value.
 This hip pack boasts a low weight, comfortable fit, and nice amounts of storage considering how compact it is.
 Yes, there are bigger, more complex packs on the market, but this one is a great minimalist option at an impressive price point.